mbofos01/agriculture-dashboard-netherlands/README.md

 3. OpenMeteo

     The <a href="https://open-meteo.com/en/docs/historical-weather-api"> Historical Weather API</a> provided by OpenMeteo was used to get weather data for the Netherlands as a whole and for each province separately.

+4. University of Anglia

+    We used legacy data from the University of Anglia regarding the weather in the Netherlands.

 ### Python Libraries